-The FID method used to be utilized by a large number of lipid analysts to measure Fatty acid methyl ester (FAME) separated by GC.
-Although FID has proven to be a useful tool for FAME determination, the lack of any selectivity can limit the usefulness of this detector when used to complicated samples, since only instrument response and retention time information may be gathered.
-Owing to this limitation, misidentification of FAME in the presence of contaminants, artifacts, or coeluting compounds is still of concern when using FID.
-Thus, much work has been done to maximize the usefulness of retention time for FAME identification through methods such as retention time locking, retention time prediction, and the dependence of retention time on FAME equivalent chain lengths; however, FAME identities assigned by such methods are generally considered tentative.
-Therefore, FID analysis of complex biological extracts may prove insufficient in some situations, especially for FAME of relatively low abundance.
+The Flame Ionization Detector (FID) method was previously used by many lipid analysts to measure Fatty Acid Methyl Ester (FAME) separated by GC.
+While FID has been a useful tool for FAME determination, its lack of selectivity can limit its utility when dealing with complex samples.
+This is because FID can only provide instrument response and retention time information.
+Consequently, the potential for misidentifying FAME in the presence of contaminants, artifacts, or coeluting compounds remains a concern when using FID.
+To address this limitation, efforts have been made to enhance the utility of retention time for FAME identification through techniques like retention time locking, retention time prediction, and the correlation of retention time with FAME equivalent chain lengths.
+However, FAME identities obtained through such methods are generally considered tentative.
+As a result, FID analysis of complex biological extracts may prove insufficient in some situations, especially for FAME compounds with relatively low abundance.

-An investigation of the performance of FID vs. MS in quantifying FAME separated by GC has not been carried out since the work of Koza et al. in 1989.
-These scientists compared FID response factors of FAME with those obtained using EI in quadrupole as well as sector-type MS. However, only seven FAME were examined, none of which was polyunsaturated.
-In addition, since this type of MS was still a relatively recent development at that time, the study provided no information to users of ion trap (IT) MS systems.
-Limits of detection, calibration behavior, and reproducibility of the instrumental methods were not addressed.
+A comprehensive comparison of FID vs. Mass Spectrometry (MS) in quantifying FAME separated by GC has not been conducted since the work of Koza et al. in 1989.
+In their study, scientists compared FID response factors of FAME with those obtained using Electron Ionization (EI) in quadrupole and sector-type MS. However, they only examined seven FAME compounds, none of which were polyunsaturated.
+Furthermore, since this type of MS was still relatively new at the time, the study did not provide information relevant to users of ion trap (IT) MS systems.
+The study did not address limits of detection, calibration behavior, or reproducibility of instrumental methods.

-Currently, a reliable and reproducible method using highly sensitive LC-MS/MS platform for the identification and quantification of total fatty acids in different sample types has been established by the scientists at Creative Proteomics, which can satisfy the needs of academic and industrial study in your lab.
+Currently, scientists at Creative Proteomics have established a reliable and reproducible method using a highly sensitive GC-MS/MS platform for the identification and quantification of total fatty acids in various sample types.
+This method can meet the requirements of academic and industrial research in your laboratory.

 Total lipid fatty acid profile by GC of methyl esters